LiamSeck/k6-wpe-woocommerce/README.md

 ## Introduction

-This repo contains some example k6 scripts interacting with a basic WooCommerce website hosted at https://liamseprod.wpenginepowered.com/.
+This repo contains some example K6 scripts for interacting with a basic WooCommerce website hosted at https://liamseprod.wpenginepowered.com/.

 This repo has been cloned and adapted from from the official K6 WooCommerce example located at https://github.com/grafana/k6-example-woocommerce/